About The Fighters Generation's Game & Character Reviews!

 people here in internet-land...
 I'd like to clarify that I'm not some egomaniac

 who thinks his opinion is the only one that matters.
-In fact, I
+In fact, I've openly taken critiques and feedback from many of my long-time readers over the years, and

-how rewarding is the game for skilled players who put the time in?
+character movesets?
+Finally, how rewarding is the game for skilled players who put time and practice into the game?

-score here.
-As long as the "theme" is vivid, unique, moody, and at
+require an epic storyline or mode to get a "decent" score for this category.
+As long as the "theme" is vivid, unique, and at

-least some noticeable thought and effort went into the storyline... the game should score well in this category.
-Character
+least some noticeable thought and effort went into the storyline - a quality fighting game should score fairly well in this category.

-are an important aspect of any video game.
+are definitely an important aspect of any game and can really make a statement.
 Simply put, how

 visually impressive was the game at the time of its debut?
 (Especially when compared to

-other fighting games at the time).
-All games are judged using optimal graphical settings.
+other fighting games at the time.)
+All games are judged using optimal graphical settings when options are available.

 ||"A fighting game is only as good as

-Do characters have smooth, fluid movements or are they stiff?
+Do characters have fluid movements?
+Or are they stiff?
 Do they "follow through" with their attacks?
 Do they hit the ground hard when they fall?
 When

 it comes to specific fighting techniques, sometimes there is in fact a "correct"